klust/LUMI-BE-training-materials/docs/intro-evolving/03_LUMI_access.md

 It is important to note that even though `/flash` is SSD based storage, it is still a parallel file system and will not behave the way an SSD in your PC does.
 The cost of opening and closing a file is still very high due to it being both a networked and a parallel file system rather than a local drive.
-In fact, the cost for metadata operations is similar as on the hard disk based parallel file systems as both use SSDs to store the metadata.
+In fact, the cost for metadata operations is not always that much lower as on the hard disk based parallel file systems as both use SSDs to store the metadata (but some metadata operations on Lustre involve both the metadata and object servers and the latter are faster on `/flash`).
 Once a file is opened and with a proper data access pattern (big accesses, properly striped files which we will discuss later in this course) the flash file system can give a lot more bandwidth than the disk based ones.